einarwh/StyleCopRules/README.md

 This project contains my subjective assessment of the available StyleCop rules, as well as a settings file that corresponds to the assessment.

+# Disclaimer

+Hopefully this is obvious, but still: I should make it very clear that I am very grateful for the effort put into making StyleCop, which is a useful tool that aids quality-minded .NET developers all over the world every day.
+While I make some opinionated assessments of some of the rules below, it doesn't mean I think poorly of the good people behind the tool.
+Quite contrary, I wouldn't be making this assessment if I didn't think StyleCop is an excellent tool - I just want to maximize the benefit I get from it.

 # Assessment of rules